Therapy for LGBTQ+

 People grieve differently, and there is no right or wrong way to do it.
 It is normal to experience fluctuating emotional states such as grief, pain, guilt, sadness or anger.
 Sometimes, it may feel out of control and chaotic or even isolating.

-Counselling aims to give you a space to talk about your feelings, your losses, your struggles and your fears.
+Psychotherapy aims to give you a space to talk about your feelings, your losses, your struggles and your fears.

 How to get started?